gekatateam/neptunus/docs/PLUGINS_MODEL.md

 This section is for developers who want to create a new plugin.

-There a nine types of plugins and some of it works directly with channels (we call it streaming plugins), and some of it not (callable or child plugins).
+There a ten types of plugins and some of it works directly with channels (we call it streaming plugins), and some of it not (callable or child plugins).
 Start by looking at the interfaces that plugins must conform to and some base structs that must be embedded - [here](../core/plugin.go) and [here](../core/base.go).

 ## Registration